 - Ask for help!
 Talk to your health care practitioner about helping you to make a plan.
 This plan may include seeking the guidance of a nutritionist and personal trainer.
 Do not worry what people will think of you.
 Have confidence to seek help from others; you should not have to do this alone!
 Asking for help is one of the best gifts you can give yourself.

 - Enlist a friend’s help.
 Partner up with your husband, boyfriend, or close friend, who is in the same boat.
 You are more likely to stick to your plan if you know someone else is relying on you to help them.
 This will also help you to reduce isolation or depression.

 - Reduce stress.
 I know all of this seems easier said than done.
 Because of that, you may feel overwhelmed.
 Increase in stress can also contribute to hormonal imbalance and infertility.
 Do one stress relieving activity a day.
 Meditate, exercise, yoga, journal, counseling, prayer, acupuncture, calming herbs – all of these are ideas to help you keep stress at bay.

 - Believe in yourself!
 I know you can change, I believe in you.

 Herbs and Supplements

-Because of chronic elevated insulin levels, due to obesity, it is first and foremost important to lower body fat.
-No amount of herbs or supplements are going to be effective, if body fat remains high, and lifestyle and diet changes are not put into place permanently.
+Because of chronic elevated insulin levels due to obesity, it is first and foremost important to lower body fat.
+No amount of herbs or supplements is going to be effective if body fat remains high and lifestyle and diet changes are not put into place permanently.
 There are many supportive herbs and supplements out there, but an obese person’s body cannot respond to these as well.
 The first goal must be to reduce body fat, lose weight, and maintain a healthy weight, long-term.
 Herbs and supplements may aid in helping to boost fertility along the way, but they cannot be relied on as the solution.